-Cell Phones for Seniors
+Cell Phones and Plans for Seniors

 Cell Phones and Cell Phone Plans for Seniors

 Why would cell phones for seniors need to be any different than typical phones?
 For many of us, as we get older our needs change.
 In some instances, a senior may find they need a cell phone that is easier to handle, something that is easier to see, or easier to hear.
 A more simple cell phone.

 For others, the phone is simple enough to handle and the typical smartphone presents no problem at all, but the average cell phone plan no longer suits their needs.
 With kids out of the house, full-time employment perhaps behind them, the cell phone plans with huge pools of minutes are far more than is needed and an unnecessary expense.
 Or perhaps, they just want to see the economic reward of not carrying 4 or 5 lines on their plan any longer.